Research Seed Grants

 - Letter of support from the dean or department head if necessary (see FAQ)

-Funding decisions and notifications will be completed by the end of March.
+Funding decisions and notifications will be completed by end of August.

 - Funds can be used to support student who are part of the research project.